[EDIT: This post was originally published in March 2014, but has been updated for 2015]

 Q. If I don’t enroll in a new plan by February 15, what are my options after that?

-A. It’s strongly recommended that you enroll in a plan by the end of March.
+A. It’s strongly recommended that you enroll in a plan by February 15.
 If you don’t, in most cases your options will be very limited for the rest of this year.
-The next open enrollment period begins on November 15, with coverage effective dates starting January 1, 2015.
+The next open enrollment period begins on October 1, for coverage effective January 1, 2016.

 Special enrollment period

 If you have a qualifying event later in the year, you’ll have access to a special open enrollment period.
 Qualifying events include marriage, divorce, the birth or adoption of a child, loss of other minimum essential coverage, or a permanent move to a new geographical area where the available health plans are different from what was available in your prior location.

 So in a worst-case scenario you could get married or move to a new state in order to have access to a special open enrollment period.
 But enrolling by February 15 is a much easier solution.

 If you do not have a qualifying event, there is no way to enroll in an ACA-qualified individual health insurance policy outside of normal open enrollment, either on or off-exchange (unless you’re in Nevada or Arizona; in Nevada, all off-exchange plans are available year-round, and in Arizona, Meritus CO-OP is available year-round outside the exchange).
 This is very different from the pre-2014 individual health insurance market, where people could apply for coverage at any time (but of course, approval used to be contingent on health status, which is no longer the case).